visorcraft/IdleHands/docs/guide/trifecta.md

 - Helps summarization/indexing avoid token blowups
 - Improves quality when large files must be reasoned about repeatedly

-You usually don’t call Lens directly; it works behind the scenes and in synergy with Vault/Replay.
+You usually don't call Lens directly; it works behind the scenes and in synergy with Vault/Replay.

 ---